LG-tianyuan/repair-optimal_data_placement_for_Azrue-LRCs/testbed/readme.md

   - test SET for n times, GET for n times, DELETE for n times, in order
 - The results of two ways of testing are not much different.

-### Installation of the memcached servers
+### Installation of the Memcached servers

-In each physical machine that runs as a memcached server, do the following.
+In each physical machine that runs as a Memcached server, do the following.

-- Downloading the sourcecode of memcached server:
+- Downloading the sourcecode of Memcached server:

 https://memcached.org/downloads